3076 Myrtledale Road

 Santa Rosa Treatment Program Inc is 13.6 miles from Calistoga, California

-Santa Rosa Treatment Program Inc has been providing recovery rehabilitation to individuals who reside in and around Calistoga and who are battling with alcohol and drug use disorders.
+Santa Rosa Treatment Program Inc has been providing recovery rehabilitation to individuals who reside in and around Calistoga, CA. and who are battling with alcohol and drug use disorders.
 As such, Santa Rosa Treatment Program Inc provides a array of services including dual diagnosis drug rehab, group therapy, dialectical behavior therapy, matrix model, anger management, behavior modification and others applying its unique philosophy of evidence based approaches to addiction treatment and recovery.

 This center also believes that each client benefits most from individualized services.
 To this end, it has been specializing in a wide assortment of personalized treatments like social skills development, domestic violence, veterans, residential beds for client's children, persons with post-traumatic stress disorder, clients with HIV/AIDS and more.
 In the same way, this drug and alcohol treatment program provides these services in the following settings - long term drug abuse treatment, inpatient drug rehab facilities, detoxification centers, intensive outpatient treatment, short term treatment programs and more.